A Visit to Ayden Kitchen and Bar

 I ordered a Clover Club which contained Beefeater gin, lemon and raspberry juice.
 It was a nice and frothy ‘girl drink’ thanks to the top layer of frothy egg whites.
 I didn’t get a picture of hubby’s drink but he had ‘The Last Word’.
 It was a very green drink with gin, chartreuse, lime, and another liqueur which we can’t remember.
 Must have been good!

 As we enjoyed our drinks we kept an eye on the flutter of activity within the busy restaurant.
-Waitpersons going about their business while the open kitchen revealed a very experienced kitchen crew.
+Servers went about their business while the open kitchen revealed a very experienced kitchen crew.
 We had been unable to secure a table but our seats at the end of the bar gave us a view of almost the entire restaurant and enabled us to chat with the friendly barkeeps.

-After we had studied the menu for quite some time we decided to begin with the Tuna Tartare and the pan roasted Scallops.
+After we had studied the menu for quite some time we began with the Tuna Tartare and the pan roasted Scallops.
 The tuna arrived within minutes of us ordering and I was super impressed with the efficiency of the kitchen right away.
 How smart is it to have a number of jars of tuna tartare already made up in the chiller?
 All you have to do is plate it up, garnish and add the nori crackers.
 The tuna was prepared in a way which was very reminiscent of the poke we’d eaten in Hawaii only the seasonings were different.
 Instead of strong soy and sesame flavours, the tuna had a lighter Asian flavour with cilantro and a nice creamy aioli on top.
 It was delicious on the nori crackers.

 We had demolished most of the tuna when we ran out of nori crackers but we were happy to just gobble up the tuna by the spoonful.
 This dish is a must order if you are ever fortunate enough to get a table at Ayden Kitchen and Bar.
-If you’re like us and are just hoping to get a table while passing through Saskatoon be forewarned you may be out of luck.
+If you’re like us and are just hoping to get a table while passing through Saskatoon be forewarned that you may be out of luck.
 No worries though, when we arrived the bar area was virtually vacant and the seats are just as cozy.